ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 2. Navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Easy CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, relaxed CX configuration.
 The alt file will still be more difficult than vanilla BG3 and include new, tweaked, and changed enemies - but the size of the tweaks is much less dramatic with lower health, AC, attack rolls, and saving throw DC for enemies across the board.

 If Listo is not hard enough,
-1. Enable Absolute Wrath (search "OPTIONAL_Absolute Wrath" or look in the "Not Hard Enough" section of MO2).
+1. Enable Absolute Wrath (search "OPTIONAL_Absolute Wrath" or look in the optional tweaks section of MO2).
 2. If that isn't hard enough, navigate to [Listo Install Location]\mods\zzz_ListonomiconModSettings\SE_CONFIG.
 Rename CombatExtender.json to something else (like CombatExtender.json.backup) and rename Hard CombatExtender.json to CombatExtender.json.
 This will cause the game to load an alternate, unrelaxed CX configuration.
 The alt file has more enemy health, more enemy buffs, and more cruel combinations of spells and abilities and features.
 3. If that still isn't hard enough, enable OPTIONAL_Listo Hard Mode in MO2.
 OPTIONAL_Listo Hard Mode uses the Enemy Stats mod to increase enemy attributes and HP for every 5 character levels, on top of the tweaks from Combat Extender, and/or Absolute Wrath.

-If you want more fights, enable More Trash Monsters.
-If that still isn't enough fights, enable Many More Monsters (but be aware that this mod has encounters that will overlap with other mods, and will ambush you with deadly enemies).
-If that still still isn't enough fights, and you are a truly brave True Soul who wishes to test their mettle with crazy fights, encounters, bosses, and even new dungeons, enable Deadlier Honour Mode Bosses and Encounters.

 ### 10.)
 Multiplayer